Virginia Foxx

-Early life, education and career
+Early life and career

-Foxx was born in the Bronx borough of New York City, to Dollie (née Garrison) and Nunzio John Palmieri.
-She was reared in a rural area of Avery County, North Carolina.
-Foxx grew up in a poor family and first lived in a home with running water and electricity at age 14.
+Foxx was born Virginia Ann Palmieri in the Manhattan borough of New York City on June 29, 1943, to Dollie (née Garrison) and Nunzio John Palmieri.
+Her father was a painter and a paperhanger who also worked as a hairdresser and construction worker and her mother worked odd jobs, working in restaurants as well as a hotel maid and weaver.
+She and her family moved near Linville Falls, North Carolina, when she was 6.
+Foxx grew up in a poor family and didn't live in a home with running water and electricity until age 14.
+Although baptized Catholic, her family attended a Baptist church since there was no Catholic church nearby.

-While attending Crossnore High School in Crossnore, North Carolina, Foxx worked as a janitor at the school and was the first in her family to graduate from high school.
-She graduated from the University of North Carolina at Chapel Hill with a bachelor's degree in 1968 and later earned both a Master of Arts in college teaching (1972) and an Ed.D (1985) from the University of North Carolina at Greensboro.
+While attending Crossnore High School in Crossnore, North Carolina, she worked as a janitor at the school and was the first in her family to graduate from high school.
+For a brief period after high school, she returned to New York City, earning money by working as a typist and living with family in the Bronx.
+She then moved back to North Carolina to continue her education, initially at Appalachian State University.
+When she was 20 years old, she married Thomas Foxx, with whom she had a daughter.
+She graduated from the University of North Carolina at Chapel Hill with a bachelor's degree in 1968, and later earned both a Master of Arts in college teaching (1972) and a Doctor of Education (1985) from the University of North Carolina at Greensboro.
 Foxx and her husband owned and operated a nursery and landscaping business.

 Foxx worked as a research assistant and then an English instructor at Caldwell Community College & Technical Institute and Appalachian State University before moving into university administration.
 From 1987 until her 1994 entry into politics, she was president of Mayland Community College.
 Under North Carolina Governor James G. Martin, Foxx served as Deputy Secretary for Management.
 From 1994 to 2004, she served in the North Carolina Senate.